 \subsection{Inverse analysis}

 We now evaluate the results of the inverse analysis.
+The corresponding results, reported in Table \ref{tab:inverse_beta}, show the estimated parameters at step 5 of the active learning process for both extensometer and convergence modes obtained after conducting for each case ten simulations using different random seeds.

+As shown in Table \ref{tab:inverse_beta}, the model accurately recovers the physical parameters in both extensometer and convergence modes, although the latter exhibits higher errors overall.
+A notable observation is that the relative errors on $E_h$ (respectively $E_v$) are larger for $\beta = 0^\circ$ (respectively $\beta = 90^\circ$).
+This behavior can be explained by the reduced sensitivity of the displacement field to these parameters in the corresponding configurations.
+When the bedding planes are horizontal (respectively vertical), the displacement field is dominated by vertical (respectively horizontal) displacements, primarily governed by $E_v$ (respectively $E_h$).
+As a result, $E_h$ (respectively $E_v$) has a weaker influence on the observable response, leading to reduced identifiability in the inverse problem.

+To illustrate the optimization process during training, Figure \ref{fig:params_optim} shows the values of the parameters optimized by the PINN as a function of the number of training epochs when using the active learning strategy with extensometer data only.
+Step 1 and step 2 correspond to model initialization, as detailed in Algorithm \ref{alg:active_learning}.
+In step 1, the training set consists of the observations from the two initial extensometers and their associated collocation/boundary points.
+In Step 2, the grid $\mathcal{G}$ is added to the training set.
+At each step, optimization begins with a reinitialized optimizer having a learning rate of $l_r = 10^{-4}$, and the full batch of training data, that is, all available training points in $\mathcal{T}$, is provided to the model.
+Early stopping is applied, resulting in a different number of epochs at each stage.

-Figure~\ref{fig:mean_relative_errors_params} presents the mean relative errors obtained with Algorithm~\ref{alg:active_learning} when querying either extensometer data or convergence data exclusively.
-Overall, it can be observed that the sought parameters, i.e. \(E_h\), \(E_v\), \(G_{vh}\), \(K\), and \(\beta\), are successfully determined under both querying strategies.
+To illustrate the sequential approach, Figure \ref{fig:mean_relative_errors_params} presents the mean relative errors obtained with Algorithm \ref{alg:active_learning} when querying either extensometer data or convergence data exclusively in the case of $\beta = 45^\circ$.
+It can be observed that the sought parameters, i.e., \(E_h\), \(E_v\), \(G_{vh}\), \(K\), and \(\beta\), are successfully determined under both querying strategies.